Logging in Python: A Developer’s Guide

 We’ve seen how using logging in Python lets us maintain logs for the various modules in an application.
 We can also configure and customize logging as needed.
 However, this is not without disadvantages.
 Even when you set the logging level to warning or any level above it, your log files could quickly grow in size when you maintain persistent logs across all runs of the application.
 Therefore, it becomes challenging to use the log files for debugging.

-While logging only provides diagnostic information on what needs to be fixed in your application, a monitoring tool like Sentry can provide more granular information that can help you troubleshoot your applications with ease and also fix performance issues.
+While logging only provides diagnostic information on what needs to be fixed in your application, an application performance monitoring tool like Sentry can provide more granular information that can help you troubleshoot your applications with ease and also fix performance issues.

 In the next section, we'll go over how you can integrate Sentry into your Python application to simplify the debugging process.